rerun-io/rerun/examples/cpp/ros_bridge/README.md

 thumbnail_dimensions = [480, 480]
 -->

+A proof-of-concept Rerun bridge for ROS 1 that subscribes to all supported topics and visualizes the messages in Rerun.

 ## Background

 This is an example that shows how to use Rerun's C++ API to log and visualize [ROS](https://www.ros.org/) messages.